Initial Release: March 2013

 Game Info: TOMB RAIDER was released March 5, 2013.
 The list of bullet points below includes spoiler-free highlights and links to additional information.

 The most recent TOMB RAIDER trailer, titled "Survivor," premiered December 7 on Spike's 10th Annual Video Game Awards.
 I'd love to hear what you think of it.
 Leave a comment on my YouTube channel or Tomb Raider Blog.
-More videos, screenshots, concept art and other goodies can be found in the TOMB RAIDER media section.

 The Tomb Raider Definitive Edition came out at the end of January 2014 for PS4 and Xbox One.
 The gameplay and content are the same as the original game, but the TRDE comes with all the downloadable content and many tasty graphics enhancements.
 More info and FAQ in this blog post.